madetech/handbook/guides/office/officehandbook.md

 # Access information

 Below is information on access and layout for each of our offices.
-This is also available in the handbook.
 If anyone has a disability that may require additional needs whilst in an office, please slack either #ops or email [operations@madetech.com](operations@madetech.com), and we will assist you with completing a PEEP.

 ## London